After what felt like Ireland’s longest winter, everyone wants out! Out of the big coats, out of the house and out of the car.

 A post shared by The Green Barn @ Burtown House (@burtown_house)

-Burton House in an early Georgian villa, surrounded by lush flower, vegetable and woodland gardens with park and farmland walks.
+Burtown House in an early Georgian villa, surrounded by lush flower, vegetable and woodland gardens with park and farmland walks.
 Large herbaceous borders, shrubberies and even a large woodland garden island can all be found here and you’re in luck – the gardens come to life from February but May and June are peak months for variety and colour.

-A post shared by Michelle Bohan (@shellyboss)
+A post shared by TheIrishAesthete (@theirishaesthete)

-A post shared by Lullymore (@lullymoreheritagepark)
+A post shared by Into Kildare (@intokildare)

 It’s where wild meets wonderful.
-The wildlife conservation gardens at the Bog of Allen nature centre are situated over a one acre site.
+The wildlife conservation gardens at the Bog of Allen Nature Centre are situated over a one acre site.
 Work began on them in 2004 with an aim of providing a refuge for biodiversity.
 The gardens are completely peat free and home made compost is used to enrich the soil.
 The wild flower beds benefit insects and are managed without using pesticides or chemicals.
 Snails and other pests are controlled by a thriving population of frogs and beetles.

 View this post on Instagram A post shared by Irish National Stud & Gardens (@irishnationalstudandgardens)